 Olu Jenzen lectures in media studies with research interests across critical theory, contemporary media, literature and popular culture, notably in the fields of feminist and queer theory.

 Her research work focuses on the politics of aesthetic form, cultures of trauma, the representation of gender and sexuality in film, literature and popular culture and social aspects of non-normative epistemologies.

-Dr Olu Jenzen has a background in Cultural Studies, Literature and Film Studies and works across a variety of overlapping fields of inquiry within Media and Cultural Studies and Contemporary Literature.
+Dr Olu Jenzen has a background in Cultural Studies, Contemporary Literature and Film Studies and works across a variety of overlapping fields of inquiry within Media and Cultural Studies.